 These are classic boredom fighters for long-term scenarios.
 Writing has always been a go-to for me, but you can also have a great time just telling stories around a fire late at night.
 I just recommend writing down any good ones because if I don’t write a story down, I can never remember it the same way that second time around!

 I advise stocking up on notebooks.
 The spiral-bound style will do.
-You can catch them for next to nothing during back to school sales or get big packs on Amazon like those below.

 A 144 count box of Bic pens is excellent barter material on top of being taught and long-lasting.

 Since everyone is so reliant on electronic devices, I feel that I should stress the importance of battery banks and chargers.
 Ideally, you will have a charger that is hand-cranked or solar powered.
 This is one reason to argue for the emergency radios that have a charger and a battery bank.
 You can listen to music while you charge up your device.